 Replication Strategies

-The topology below illustrates NetworkTopologyStrategy with asymmetric replication factors across two datacenters.
+The topology below shows NetworkTopologyStrategy with asymmetric replication factors across two datacenters: a full-quorum primary and a lighter disaster-recovery region.

 # janusgraph-production.properties